Gütersloh: Major industries

-Gütersloh is an industrial city; inside the ring road is the city centre, which contains a variety of shops and department stores.
+Gütersloh is an industrial town; inside the ring road is the town centre, which contains a variety of shops and department stores.
 Gütersloh is best known for Bertelsmann (a media company with 11,300 workers in the district) and Miele (an appliance manufacturer with 5,000 workers).
 There are 5,000 other small and medium enterprises in Gütersloh.
 Those companies have 46,000 workers.
 The most important areas are: